theorlbooth/Find-A-Pint/README.md

 ### Email Confirmation
 #### Challenges:

-We wanted to build in an email confirmation system as we have features on the site that requires the users email address, if they had entered an incorrect email it would mean that they wouldn’t receive updates and notices.
+We wanted to build in an email confirmation system as we have features on the site that requires the users email address; if they had entered an incorrect email it would mean that they wouldn’t receive updates and notices.

 The main challenge faced with this feature was one to do with git.
 On testing we created a small function that allowed us to send test emails to an email address to ensure that the backend was working correctly.
 The fatal flaw in this test file was it contained the API key for the email software.
 Without scanning the files before a merge the key was pushed up to github.
 From here the bots on github flagged the key and suspended our services to the email provider.